slieb74/nyc-subways-impact-rental-prices/README.md

 The best performing model was the Random Forest Classifier, which had an Accuracy of 74.52% and AUC of 81.57%.

+The optimal hyperparameters for the Random Forest Classifier, cross-validated using GridSearchCV, were:
+  - 250 estimators
+  - Gini impurity
+  - Minimum 5 sample splits
+  - Minimum 5 sample leafs

 ###### Results
 <img src="https://github.com/slieb74/nyc-subways-impact-rental-prices/blob/master/images/Screen%20Shot%202018-10-09%20at%201.59.45%20PM.png" height="100" width="150">